roaaalqisi/learning-journal/README.md

 ## Hi

  # My name is roaa
-*Im biologist
+# Im biologist
--22 years old
+- 22 years old
--GROWTH MINDSET
+- GROWTH MINDSET
--people believe that their most basic abilities can be developed through dedication -3 reminders to yourself of how to keep yourself in a growth mindset;
+- people believe that their most basic abilities can be developed through dedication -3 reminders to yourself of how to keep yourself in a growth mindset;
 1. solving problem
 2. exercise